Meirelez/VLSI/README.md

-# 8×8 Benes Multi-Stage Interconnection Network (VLSI)
+# 8×8 Benes Multi-Stage Interconnection Network

 This repository contains the design, simulation and validation tools for an 8×8 Benes multi-stage interconnection network implemented at transistor level.